Sometimes you need to clear everything out to find some breathing room.

 Things are cluttered in the Life and Times of Casey Palmer right now, constantly busy without feeling like I’m getting anywhere at all.

-Work’s frenetic, with a haphazard project that rarely affords me time to think, much less work on the deliverables I’m assigned; my grandpa lost his battle against cancer on November 22nd, succumbing to the illness after months spent withering away; and when I wasn’t dealing with these, I practiced my role as a family man, constantly doing whatever I could to make life perfect for my wife and kid.
+Work’s frenetic, with a haphazard project rarely affording me time to think much less work on my daily deliverables; my grandpa lost his battle against cancer on November 22nd, succumbing to the illness after months spent withering away; and when I wasn’t dealing with these, I was a family man, constantly doing what I could to make life perfect for my wife and kid.

 But there’s always more to do, always somewhere to be.
-It’s like we say at my job — good work gets rewarded with more work.
-You’re constantly on the grind, eventually realizing this time you spend being all the right things for all the right people leaves little time, space or energy for you to just do you — for me that meant the #BloggerLife I’d built these past years and the hours of work I usually dedicate to it.
+It’s like we say at my job—good work gets rewarded with more work.
+You’re constantly on the grind, eventually realizing this time you spend being all the right things for all the right people leaves little time, space or energy for you to just do you.
+For me, that’s living the #BloggerLife I’d built these past years and the hours of work I usually dedicate to it.

 With everything going on, blogging just felt impossible.

-I mean, what blogger simply writes words on a screen and calls it a day in 2014?
-Blogging today involves photography, slaving over edits in post-production to get the look, add the watermarks, tag all the metadata possible.
-It involves social media strategy, recognizing that no two platforms are alike, so you craft different messages for each of your audiences, all the while looking for opportunities to grow where countless others are trying to do the very same thing.
-It involves branding and advertising, packaging everything you stand for into something digestible so people get you when they come across your site, and not write you off as just someone who gets free stuff to write.
+What blogger writes words on a screen and calls it a day in 2014?
+Blogging today involves photography, slaving over edits in post-production to get the look, adding the watermarks, tag all the metadata possible.
+It involves social media strategy, recognizing that no two platforms are alike, so you craft different messages for each of your audiences while looking for opportunities to grow where countless others are trying to do the same thing.
+It involves branding and advertising, packaging everything you stand for into something digestible so people get you when they come across your site and do not write you off as just someone who gets free stuff to write.

-But a year of fatherhood changed my perspective, my goals and my priorities — where once I strove to take the crown as the best blogger in Toronto, clearly crushing the craft with every piece of content I put out, for me, the free swag and luxury trips don’t gleam the way they used to.
+But a year of fatherhood changed my perspective, my goals and my priorities—where once I strove to take the crown as the best blogger in Toronto, clearly crushing the craft with every piece of content I put out, for me, the free swag and luxury trips don’t gleam the way they used to.
 You can’t come home roaring drunk from brand-sponsored parties when you have to wake up and take care of your kid the next morning.
-You can’t run from place to place on a media trip and uproot your child’s routine and expect them to be okay.
+You can’t run from place to place on a media trip, uproot your child’s routine, and expect them to be okay.
 With major life changes, you adjust to the new challenges.
 You figure out what makes you tick.

 I’ve written this post more than a dozen times this week, piecing thoughts together from a million directions to figure out what comes next.
 Fresh from a summer of contests, events and family gathering, I spent a lot of energy killing it these past months, leaving me unsure what’s left in the tank to see this momentum through the year’s end.